For more than a century, NEA’s members have joined together with families and community leaders to advocate for our students and our public schools.

 2021

 The legislation represents a historic investment in roads and bridges, along with broadband funding.
-Importantly, it extends the Secure Rural Schools Act, works to eliminate lead pipes in schools and childcare facilities, and invests in electrifying school buses to reduce emissions.
+It also extends the Secure Rural Schools Act, works to eliminate lead pipes in schools and childcare facilities, and invests in electrifying school buses to reduce emissions.

 2021

-NEA members win student debt cancellation for hundreds of thousands of public service workers
+NEA members win debt cancellation for hundreds of thousands of public service workers

-After hearing from thousands of NEA members across the country, the Department of Education announces much needed reforms to the Public Service Loan Forgiveness (PSLF) program.
-The changes include a temporary waiver that will provide imminent relief for tens of thousands of public service workers, like educators, and eventual relief for hundreds of thousands of borrowers.
+After hearing from thousands of NEA members across the country, the Department of Education announces much needed reforms in the Public Service Loan Forgiveness (PSLF) program.
+The changes include a temporary waiver providing imminent relief for tens of thousands of public service workers, like educators, and eventual relief for hundreds of thousands of borrowers.
 Previously, the broken PSLF program denied 98 percent of the applications filed and forgave just 16,100 borrowers.

 2021